The Mind of a Main Character

 Almost as important as establishing the issues facing a Main Character is determining the order in which he or she attempts to overcome them.
-Every story is unique, yet the mechanism that establishes this order can be broken down with one simple concept.
+The Mindset of a story signals to the Audience why the Main Character behaves a certain way Every story is unique, yet the mechanism that establishes this order can be broken down with this one simple concept.

 This one dramatic concept is known as The Main Character's Mental Sex.1 While you're likely to have never heard of this concept before, once you come to understand what it is describing, you'll have a hard time not noticing it popping up in everyday conversations, let alone in any analysis of story.